CoinRemitter/woocommerce-wordpress/readme.txt

 * click on the sidebar menu name "Coinremitter"
 * Click on **Add Wallet**.
 It will open a popup
 * You need to select a coin.
 Options will be like **BITCOIN, ETHEREUM, TRON, USDT ERC20, DASH**, etc.
 * For **API key** and **Password** You can get it from your coinremitter account.
-Please follow this instruction to create a wallet.
+If you don't have wallet on coinremitter.com, Please follow this instruction to create a wallet.
 [How to create a wallet in Coinremitter ?](https://blog.coinremitter.com/how-to-create-a-wallet-on-coinremitter)
 * Paste the API key and Password from your Coinremitter wallet
 * **Exchange Rate Multiplier**: We suggest you set it to 1.
 For instance, if you set it to 1.10, then prices for cryptocurrencies will be increased by 10%, and you can set it to 0.95 in this text box for a 5% discount.
-* **Minimum Invoice Value**: Setting the minimum invoice limit is necessary, The generated invoice won't be less than the minimum invoice limit.
+* **Minimum Invoice Value**: Setting the minimum invoice limit is necessary, This wallet option will not display on checkout page if total order value is less then minimum invoice value.
 * Now click on **VERIFY & ADD**.
 * Congratulations!
 You have successfully linked your wallet.
 It will display the wallet on the same page
 * Now you can accept and receive payments in your wallet.
 * You can also add multiple wallets the same way for other coins
 * If you want to remove your wallet then click on the Remove button.
 It will just disconnect your wallet from your WordPress but you can still use the same credential in the future.
-* If you want to change the password of your wallet first you have to change the password of that wallet from your Coinremitter wallet then you can change it on your WordPress site
+* If you want to change the password of your wallet.
+First you have to change the password of that wallet from your Coinremitter wallet then you can change it on your WordPress site

-= How to withdraw coins? =
+= How to withdraw coin? =
 Withdrawal is only available on our official website only.
 You can log in to your account on Coinremitter and withdraw coins from there